 Trachoma is the world’s leading infectious cause of blindness

-According to the latest WHO data, 182 million people are at risk of Trachoma blindness, 0.4 million people are irreversibly blind, 1.6 million have impaired vision, and 3.2 million need surgery to avoid blindness from the advanced stages of disease.”
+According to the latest WHO data published in June 2018, 157.7 million people are at risk of Trachoma and 2.8 million people need surgery to end pain and stop further vision loss from the advanced stages of disease.

-Trachoma, a disease of poverty and one of the WHO-defined neglected tropical diseases (NTDs), is caused by a contagious bacterial infection of the eye spread from person to person through contact with contaminated hands, clothing and eye-seeking flies.
-It often begins in early childhood, and is worsened by episodes of reinfection.
+Trachoma is the world’s leading infectious cause of blindness, a disease of poverty it is one of 20 neglected tropical diseases (NTDs) as defined by the WHO.
+This debilitating disease is caused by a contagious bacterial infection of the eye spread from person to person through contact with contaminated hands, clothing and eye-seeking flies.
+It often begins in early childhood and is worsened by episodes of reinfection.
 This causes inflammation and scarring of the inner eyelid.
 The eyelashes touch and scratch the surface of the eyeball and, considering we blink an estimated 19,000 times each day, this repeated action leads to horrific pain and irreversible blindness.

 Trachoma is found in populations with poor personal and community hygiene.
 Factors associated with elevated individual risk of repeat infections include lack of adequate water supply, absence of basic sanitation facilities, living with an infected person, crowding and poverty in general.
 A high-risk factor seems to be the presence of children with dirty faces in the proximal environment: the presence of infectious ocular and nasal discharges facilitates transmission.